Our Team Members

 I was drawn to Myriad Village because it provided me with a community that shares my vision.
 I want to help Myriad become a place where people from around the world come to learn, teach, practice and develop skills for self-sufficiency.

-Check out the house icon under my photo to view the hempcrete tiny house I live in*
+Check out the house icon under my photo to view the hempcrete tiny house I built on the land.

 Brad O'Neill